LairdCP/dcas/README.md

 3. Install OpenSSL - libssh uses this `sudo apt-get install libssl-dev`
 4. Do the build for libssh: `make libssh`
 5. Install libssh - for now our makefiles assume a system-install of libssh, the default puts it into /usr/local/bin so it's not a big deal: `sudo make libssh-install`
+6. Build FlatCC - flatcc both provides a build tool and is a library that dcas utilizes. `make flatcc`
-6. After this, you should be able to build dcas: `make` *if successful, dcas will be running*
+7. After this, you should be able to build dcas: `make` *if successful, dcas will be running*
-7. In a *second terminal window*, build dcas-client and test: `make dcas-test`
+8. In a *second terminal window*, build dcas-client and test: `make dcas-test`

 *NOTE:* The two previous steps will automatically do a test of the dcas client-server model.
 The make target for dcas automatically start it to test, and the `make dcas-test` will not only build the dcas-client, but it will also run the dcas-client to test against the server.
 This is why the above instructions specify a second terminal window for the client build/test.
 After the test, both programs will quit.
 They will respond to a ^C if you need to quit them.